Collection of Information

 Consent can't be bought, sold, or exchanged.
 For example, you can't obtain the permission of message recipients by purchasing a phone list from another party.

-Aside from two exceptions noted later in this section, you need to meet each of the consent requirements listed below.
-If you are a software or platform provider using Twilio's platform for messaging within your application or service, you must require your customers to adhere to these exact requirements when dealing with their users and customers.
+Aside from two exceptions noted later in this section, meeting each of the consent requirements listed below would be best.
+Suppose you are a software or platform provider using Twilio's platform for messaging within your application or service.
+In that case, you must require your customers to adhere to these requirements when dealing with their users and customers.

 Before sending the first message, you must obtain agreement from the message recipient to communicate with them - this is referred to as "consent," you must make clear to the individual they are agreeing to receive messages of the type you're going to send.
-You need to record the consent, such as a copy of the document or form that the message recipient signed or a timestamp of when the customer completed a sign-up flow.
+You need to record the consent, such as a copy of the document, form the message recipient signed, or a timestamp of when the customer completed a sign-up flow.

 Suppose you do not send an initial message to that individual within a reasonable period after receiving consent (or as set forth by local regulations or best practices).
-In that case, you will need to reconfirm consent in the first message you send to that recipient.
+In that case, you must reconfirm consent in the first message you send to that recipient.

-The consent applies only to you and to the specific use or campaign that the recipient has consented to.
+The consent applies only to you and to the specific use or campaign to whichhat the recipient has consen to.
 You can't treat it as blanket consent allowing you to send messages from other brands or companies you may have or additional messages about other uses or campaigns.

-Proof of opt-in consent should be retained as set forth by local regulation or best practices after the end-user opts out of receiving messages.
+Proof of opt-in consent should be retained by local regulations or best practices after the end-user opts out of receiving messages.

 Alternative Consent Requirements